 It's hard to fathom how much pain and PTSD a person goes through when they suffer from a traumatic brain injury.
 Serious head injuries don't just affect the recipient of the injury - they impact the patient's family, friends, and co-workers.
 Being able to treat people with serious concussions, TBIs, and other life-changing conditions like strokes is one of the main reasons we do what we do at Better Life Carolinas.

 Mild TBIs usually require emergency care, medication, and extensive rest.
 But severe brain injuries require comprehensive medical interventions and post-care initiatives like speech therapy and physical therapy.
-The good news is that using a hyperbaric chamber in York, SC as part of a comprehensive medical strategy may provide natural brain healing in TBI patients.
+The good news is that using a hyperbaric chamber in Charleston, SC as part of a comprehensive medical strategy may provide natural brain healing in TBI patients.

 Hyperbaric chamber treatment's primary use in these cases is to hyper-oxygenate tissues, which helps dissolve oxygen in the plasma.
 This action triggers several healing processes without overwhelming the patient's antioxidant system.
 The working mechanism of oxygen under pressure can help improve cerebral blood flow through micro-vessels and target injured areas in order to decrease inflammation.